 Bio

-Mr. Spinowitz has advised several multinational companies on the integration and restructuring of their operations following large cross-border acquisitions.
-He also has counseled pharmaceutical and technology companies in connection with the structuring of their intellectual property holdings, as well as a variety of companies in connection with U.S. tax reform.
-Mr. Spinowitz also has successfully represented several multinational corporations before IRS appeals involving intercompany financing transactions and other cross-border tax matters.
+Mr. Spinowitz regularly advises multinational companies on the restructuring of their operations, including integration following large cross-border acquisitions.
+He also counsels pharmaceutical and technology companies in connection with the structuring of their intellectual property holdings, as well as a variety of companies in connection with U.S. and international tax law developments.

 Select representations include:

-- Bottomline Technologies in its pending $2.6 billion acquisition by Thomas Bravo;
+- Mirati Therapeutics in its $4.8 billion acquisition by Bristol Myers Squibb

-Mr. Spinowitz has been repeatedly selected for inclusion in Chambers USA and The Best Lawyers in America.
+In recognition of his work, Mr. Spinowitz has been named one of Massachusetts Lawyers Weekly’s Go To Lawyers for Taxation and repeatedly selected for inclusion in Chambers USA.
+Additionally, he has been recognized as one of Lawdragon’s 500 Leading Global Tax Lawyers and in Best Lawyers in America in the Tax Law category.
+He also was named as a recipient of Bloomberg’s Tax Portfolio Author of the Year Award for his work on the Bloomberg Tax portfolio “Outbound Tax Planning for U.S. Multinational Corporations (Portfolio 6380).”
 Prior to joining Skadden, he served as a law clerk to Judge Michael Boudin on the U.S. Court of Appeals for the First Circuit, and Justice Antonin Scalia on the U.S. Supreme Court.

 Credentials